-PyDynamic has been downloaded by several metrology experts from NMIs after being publicised at the International Workshop on Analysis of Dynamic Measurements workshop held at PTB in November 2016.
+PyDynamic has been downloaded by several metrology experts from National Metrology Institutes (NMIs) after being publicised at the International Workshop on Analysis of Dynamic Measurements workshop held at PTB in November 2016.
 In particular, it has been used extensively by specialists in mechanical metrology from PTB Braunschweig who have requested a number of enhancements and extensions to the software.

 Requests (e.g., for bug fixes, additional functionality, etc.) from users of PyDynamic are captured and stored on the PyDynamic GitHub website.
 By the end of the project, sixteen queries had been received and actioned by PTB and NPL.
-A further four queries remained open and will be dealt with by PTB who will maintain and further develop PyDynamic.
-In addition to queries received from end users at PTB Braunschweig, queries have been received from nCode (a UK subsidiary of HBM), Surrey Automotive (a University of Surrey spin out company) and a variety of attendees at the 9th International workshop on analysis of dynamic measurements November 2016 at PTB, Germany.
+In addition to queries received from PTB Braunschweig, queries have also been received from nCode (a UK subsidiary of HBM), Surrey Automotive (a University of Surrey spin out company) and various attendees at the 9th International Workshop on Analysis of Dynamic Measurements.
+Beyond the end of the project, PTB will maintain and further develop PyDynamic.